daniel-ilett/cel-shading-urp/README.md

-# cel-shading-urp
+# Cel-shading in Shader Graph and URP
-A set of cel-shading shaders for Universal Render Pipeline.
+A cel-shading tutorial for Unity Universal Render Pipeline and Shader Graph.